 Copyright © 1990 Trumpet Ministries, Inc. All Rights Reserved

 Scripture taken from the New King James Version®.
 Copyright © 1982 by Thomas Nelson.
 Used by permission.
 All rights reserved.

 God never changes.
 The Scriptures teach and we Christians acknowledge that God never changes.
 But there is pressure on us to accept that the “God of the Old Testament” was different somehow from the “God of today.”
 The truth is, He was not different.
 The living God does not change.
 It is true also that God’s plan for man, including man’s obedience to the eternal moral law, his acquiring righteousness by faith, the Divine insistence on purity of heart, meekness, and a number of other conditions and relationships, has not changed from the time of Adam and Eve and never shall change.

-Jesus Christ the same yesterday, and to day, and for ever.
+Jesus Christ is the same yesterday, today, and forever.
 (Hebrews 13:8)

 God never changes.
 The Scriptures teach and we Christians acknowledge that God never changes.
 But there is much pressure on us to accept that the “God of the Old Testament” was different somehow from the “God of today.”

 The truth is, He was not different.
 God does not change.

 The complete satisfaction of the Divine justice executed on the cross of Calvary has made certain things possible that were not possible before Christ made the great atonement.
 But the goodness and severity of God were magnified, not changed, by what took place in Gethsemane and on the cross.